srirampr22/4D-RRIO/README.md

 <!-- [project (ResearchGate)](https://www.researchgate.net/publication/371309896_4DRadarSLAM_A_4D_Imaging_Radar_SLAM_System_for_Large-scale_Environments_based_on_Pose_Graph_Optimization), [IEEEXplore](https://ieeexplore.ieee.org/document/10160670), [Video](https://www.youtube.com/watch?v=Qlvs7ywA5TI), [Dataset (NTU4DRadLM)](https://github.com/junzhang2016/NTU4DRadLM) -->

 ***4DRadarSLAM*** is an open source ROS package for real-time 6DOF SLAM using a 4D Radar and 9 axis IMU.
 It is based on 3D Graph SLAM with (Adaptive Probability Distribution GICP) scan matching-based radar odometry estimation, a tightly inertial fusion framwork with On manifold IMU preintegration and Incremental Graph optimization.
 Demonstrated a significant improvement in performance, reducing relative odometry error in translation by 14% and rotation by 26% compared to the baseline radar-only odometry methods.
 We extensively tested our alogithm using NTU 4D Radar-centric Multi-Modal Dataset for Localization and Mapping in outdoor structured (buildings), unstructured (trees and grasses) and semi-structured environments and Dynamic traffic scenes.
+The yellow points represent the filtered incomming radar pcl data, the red points denote outliers and points that belong to dynamic agents/objects in the scene. the green trajectory represents the fused radar+Inertial estimated odomtery.

 <p align='center'>